AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 ## Recipients table {#NmsRecipient}

-Each profile in Campaign is a record in the **nmsRecipient** table (or an external table) which stores all the profile attributes, such as first name, last name, email address, a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel.
+Each profile in Campaign is a record in the **Recipient (nms)** table (or an external table) which stores all the profile attributes, such as first name, last name, email address, a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel.

 Other tables linked to the recipient table contain profile-related data, for example the [delivery logs](#ootb-logs) table which contains records of all deliveries sent to recipients.

-The built-in recipient table (**nmsrecipient**) in Adobe Campaign has a number of pre-defined fields and table links.
+The built-in **Recipient (nms)** table in Adobe Campaign has a number of pre-defined fields and table links.
 It is the default table used for the **recipients of deliveries**.
 As a result, it contains the information required for deliveries across different channels, such as the email address, format, mobile number, and more.

 This table relates to the **nms:recipient** schema.